 Notice that there is little difference between this day and Day 14.
 We observed the same curve trends on day 7, and see them again on day 21.
 The trends are curious and could simply be cyclical: such that some apps might see higher install numbers on weekends, and their users would then shift the picture slightly, showing a higher retention once the next weekend rolls around.
 But we think that these upticks around day 7 and 14 signify the success of engagement campaigns aimed at dormant users after a few days of inactivity.
-We expect to see less strong bumps in our data here in the future, though, with the launch of our Universal Reattribution tool.

 Interestingly, after the first week iOS users pick up the pace – relatively speaking.
 The remaining 11% of organic iOS users active in the app on day 8 after-install retain better over the next weeks than the 12.5% organic Android users from the same day. iOS users are also more strongly affected by the day 14 and day 21 bump effects discussed above.

 The same trend with iOS users being slightly more loyal to their apps once they have accepted them can be seen in paid traffic: Over the first five days, acquired users on Android and iOS drop off at fairly equal rates, but after this the Android users fall behind a bit.